yjunechoe/yjunechoe/README.md

 ### Research

-You can see some of my projects on here or on [OSF](https://osf.io/72vrb/), and I keep an [updated list of works](https://yjunechoe.github.io/research.html) on my [website](https://yjunechoe.github.io).
+You can see some of my projects on here or on [OSF](https://osf.io/72vrb/), and I keep an [updated list of works](https://yjunechoe.github.io/research.html) on my [personal website](https://yjunechoe.github.io).

 ### Blog